Technologies from crane to stack - NextBAT®

 As far as the cleaning of the convective heating surface is concerned, the horizontal design means that dirt from the cleaning process enters the hoppers without passing other heating surfaces, thus reducing the risk of blocking the tube bundles and this result in a better availability of the plant.

 Our vertical arrangement boilers: better optimisation of layout and a smaller footprint

 The convective heating surfaces in a vertical boiler are usually cleaned by soot blowers, which minimize the risk of blocking the tube bundles.
 Because the vertical heating surfaces use a common hopper for ash extraction, performance per steel ton is optimized.
 To avoid soot blower-induced erosion, superheater and evaporator tubes are protected by stainless steel tube shells.
 The arrangement of the tubes means that the tube bundles don’t need separate drains - a major advantage in terms of the time required for replacing the bundles.

-Fully automatic boiler cleaning with Vølund Online Boiler Washing System™
+Fully automatic boiler cleaning with our water soot blower

-Our new product, the Vølund Online Boiler Washing System™, performs fully automatic cleaning of boiler walls in the radiant part of the boiler.
+Our new water soot blower performs fully automatic cleaning of boiler walls in the radiant part of the boiler.
 This is done in order to control the inlet temperature to the convection part of the boiler and thereby avoid fouling and corrosion.
 It was developed to streamline daily operations, increase operating personnel safety, and optimize operating time, service lifetime, and energy production.

 Inconel® - the best anti-corrosion protection in the industry

 When designing a boiler for waste firing it is important to take the special risk of corrosion into account.
 This risk is due mainly to the release of chlorine from the waste during the combustion which is combined with condensing components of metals Zn and Pb.